plyoungblood/plyoungblood/README.md

 - 👀 I’m interested in continuing my education in web design and development.
 - 🌱 I’m currently learning HTML & CSS.
 - 💞️ I’m looking to collaborate on beginner projects.
-- 📫 How to reach me - email at plyoungblood1728@gmail.com.
+- 📫 How to reach me - email me at plyoungblood1728@gmail.com.

 <!---
 plyoungblood/plyoungblood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.